le717/webring/README.md

 - Optional linkrot event logging to [Discord](https://discord.com/) channel
   - Text error log fallback if disabled

+### Rotting links checking

+Because websites can and will eventually vanish, even after [a few months](https://www.theregister.com/2024/05/20/webpages_vanish_decade/), linkrot is a real problem for webrings.
+Because they are manually curated and maintained, knowing if an entry is no longer available can be a maintenance burden.
+To that end, this webring has built-in rotten link detection.
+However, it is not automatically set up and must be configured on your server.

+The entire webring can be checked for rotten links by issuing an authenticated `POST` request to the `/linkrot/` endpoint.
+Each entry that has not previously been determined to be dead will be checked for a 200, 201, 204, or 304 HTTP response.
+If a URL fails that check, that failure will be recorded.
+Once the check has failed more than the configured `TIMES_FAILED_THRESHOLD` limit, the [Web Archive](http://web.archive.org/) site will be checked for an archived version.
+If found, the entry will be updated to use that link and the entry title will be adjusted to note such.
+If there is no archived version, the site will be recorded as dead and the entry title adjusted.

+Individual entries, including dead entries, can also be checked.

+One way to configure the linkrot check to run automatically is to create a Python script that makes the aforementioned `POST` request and schedule it to automatically run via some scheduler.

 ### Filtering webring items

 Starting with version 1.3.0, new filtering options are available to restrict the provided webring